sportsdataverse/fastRhockey/cran-comments.md

 ## Release summary

 This is a minor release that
-* Updates html per CRAN's roxygen update.
+* Updates select statements to use quotations on columns instead of .data$ per tidyselect depreciation notice.

 ## R CMD check results